-Examples from countries like Mexico, Colombia, the Dominican Republic, and Paraguay were highlighted.
-These nations have implemented policies to address climate change and the green transition, such as issuing green bonds, diversifying the energy matrix, and creating climate funds to mobilize resources for sustainable projects.
+Many Latin countries have implemented policies to address climate change and the green, sustainable, and just transition, such as issuing green e/or sustainable bonds, diversifying the energy matrix, and creating climate funds to mobilize resources for sustainable projects.
 Discussions on new financial instruments for climate and nature marked another significant phase of the event, emphasizing the alignment of environmental and financial objectives for long-term sustainability.